 Respect the safety distances.
 The safety distance is 8 m for the operator and 15 m for persons other than the operator.
 The illustration below shows the sawmill from above.
 The operator is to remain within the area marked with a dashed line (- - - -) when the saw is in operation.
-The operator is not to stretch over the line when operating the sawmill.
+The operator is not to stretch over the guide rail when the sawmill is in operation.